AdobeDocs/campaign-classic.en/help/message-center/using/additional-configurations.md

    >[!NOTE]
    >
-   >Learn how to create an execution instance type external account in the [Control instance](../../message-center/using/configuring-instances.md#control-instance) section.
+   >Learn how to create an execution instance type external account in [this section](../../message-center/using/configuring-instances.md#control-instance).

 1. Extend the nms:extAccount schema to add the tracking URL: